thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 {% include images-gallery.html imageCollection="adding-image-map-widget-tooltip" %}

 - Use the marker image function to displays the marker image with the corresponding index, depending on the device type:
-  - Enable "Use the marker image function" option.
-  - Copy marker image function from the documentation and paste it into the "Marker image function" field:
+  - Copy marker image function from the documentation and paste it into the "Marker image function" field.
+  - Remove default markers, and upload new markers for each device type.
+Image markers used in this example: [Indoor Air Quality Sensor](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-indoor-air-quality-default.svg){:target="_blank"}, [Energy Sensor](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-energy-default.svg){:target="_blank"}, and [Water Flow Meter](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-water-default.svg){:target="_blank"}.

+{% capture difference %}
+**Please note:**
+Each marker has its own index (images[0], images[1], etc.).
+The marker&#39;s index must correspond to the device type specified in the marker image function.'
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

+The marker image function used in the example:

 ```text
 var type = dsData[dsIndex]['Type'];